-The responsible official for the Hart Canyon VV Compressor Station is Travis Jones.
+The responsible official is Travis Jones.

 Other Relevant Information

 Other relevant information.
 Use this attachment to clarify any part in the application that you think needs explaining.
 Reference the section, table, column, and/or field.
 Include any additional text, tables, calculations or clarifying information.